Port Washington, New York: History

+Etymology

+Port Washington's name is a tribute to George Washington – an American Revolutionary War general and one of the Founding Fathers of the United States, who served as the first President of the United States between 1789 and 1797.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 5.6 sqmi, of which 4.2 sqmi is land and 1.4 sqmi, or 25.22%, is water.

 The hamlet is bordered on two sides with bodies of water: Manhasset Bay on its western side and Hempstead Harbor on its eastern side.